xiix0/scam/README.md

-Tonight you will pay the wages of sin; Don't forget to leave a tip.
+You will be run over by a beer truck.